-- If the procedure is too uncomfortable or the bowel preparation is not effective, we may not be able to complete the test or perform it at all.
-In such cases, your procedure will be rescheduled, or we may recommend a different type of camera test. - Sedation can cause breathing problems and it is very common for your blood pressure to drop by a small amount, but such problems are normally short lived.
+- Small risk of perforation/tear.
+If this happens, you may require an operation to repair the tear. - Small risk of bleeding. - Dental damage or aspiration pneumonia occur rarely. - Sedation can cause breathing problems and it is very common for your blood pressure to drop by a small amount, but such problems are normally short lived.
 You will be monitored carefully during your procedure. - The Endoscopist will explain all these risks to you during the consenting process.